thephpleague/csv/reading.md

 `each` apply a callable function on each CSV row.
 The callable function:

 * **must** return `true` to continue iterating over the CSV;
-* can take up to tree parameters:
+* can take up to three parameters:
     * the current csv row data;
     * the current csv key;
     * the current csv iterator object;